jup-ag/space-station/guides/11-jupiter-lock/1-jupiter-lock.md

    1. Your Locked Tokens include tokens that others and yourself have locked and your wallet is a recipient.
    2. Locks You Created shows the locks that you created.
 3. Select the token of interest and check all locks associated, powered by Jupiter Lock.
 The details include:
-   1. Mint Address: The contract address of the token.
+   1. Lock Title: Title describes the lock.
+Clicking on this will be directed to the explorer.
-   2. Locked Amount: Lifetime amount of token being locked via Jupiter Lock.
-This includes vested and claimed tokens, on top of the locked ones.
+   2. Unlocked/Total: Amounts of token vested and unlocked over the total locked amount.
-   3. Total Supply: Total supply of the token.
-This provides perspective to the locked amount in relation to the total supply.
-   4. Lock Title: Title describes the lock and the locked quantity is shown right below the title.
+   3. Actions: The `Claim` button will light up if there's unlocked tokens to claim.
-   5. Vesting Schedule: The schedule shows the full vesting period, including date and time.
+   4. Vesting Schedule: The schedule shows the full vesting period, including date and time.
-   6. Cliff Date: If a cliff date was added to the contract, it will show up here.
+   5. Cliff Date: If a cliff date was added to the contract, it will show up here.
-   7. Recipient: The wallet address shown is the recipient wallet address indicated during creation.
-   8. Unlock Rate: The amount of token vested and unlocked will be shown against the time period.
+   6. Unlock Rate: The amount of token vested and unlocked will be shown against the time period.
-   9. Accumulated Amount: The amount of tokens unlocked tokens that have not been claimed.
-   10. Claimed: A progress bar to show the tokens claimed against the total tokens locked.
-A redirection to the explorer button is included to understand the account in greater detail.
-       1. If it hits 100% claimed, ‘All Claimed’ will be displayed.
-       2. If tokens have accumulated, the `Claim` button will light up for you to claim them.
+   7. Creator/Recipient: The wallet addresses of Creator and Recipient.
+   8. Claim Progress: Progress bar showing the tokens claimed against locked amount.

 <details>